Skip to content

 While mindfulness is something we all naturally possess, it’s more readily available to us when we practice on a daily basis.”

 I couldn’t agree more.
-If you want to learn more about yourself, you should practice mindfulness on a daily basis in order to really see its benefits.
+If you want to learn more about yourself, you should practice mindfulness daily to see its benefits.

 Art and mindfulness